rafaelborja/SmartthingsAugustPro/README.md

 ### Install Instructions

-~~Follow [Smartthings Git Hub Integration Guide](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html), using user rafaelborja and repository SmartThingsAugustPro.~~
+Follow [Smartthings Git Hub Integration Guide](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html), using user rafaelborja and repository SmartThingsAugustPro.

-**Due to an unknown issue installation using GitHub is making the device handler unresponsive to events.
-Please create the [august-lock-pro-zwave-lock-with-doorsense device handler]( devicetypes/rafaelborja/august-lock-pro-zwave-lock-with-doorsense.src/august-lock-pro-zwave-lock-with-doorsense.groovy) source code by following the instructions bellow**
+FIXED: ~~**Due to an unknown issue installation using GitHub is making the device handler unresponsive to events.
+Please create the [august-lock-pro-zwave-lock-with-doorsense device handler]( devicetypes/rafaelborja/august-lock-pro-zwave-lock-with-doorsense.src/august-lock-pro-zwave-lock-with-doorsense.groovy) source code by following the instructions bellow**~~

 **Developer note: Please feel free to try Smartthings Git Hub Integration and validite if this issue is specific to my installation.**